Pix4D/cogito/README.md

 ## The get step

-It is currenty a no-op.
+It is currently a no-op.

 ## The put step